ccollicutt/ccollicutt.github.io/_posts/2017-06-05-docker-private-registry-with-ssl.md

 I'm not 100% sure of the model I'm using to create the SSL certificates, but it is working with Docker.
 I don't know if you'd want to use it in production. :)

-First, I create a `ca.conf` file.
+First, I create a OpenSSL configuration file called `ca.conf`.
 You might want to edit the distinguished name variables as well as the CN and alt_names.

 ```
 [req]